aronmarriott-smith/drafty-in-here/readme.txt

 * Fixed potential namespacing issue
 * Several bug fixes identified while writing unit tests = 1.2.0 =
+* Updated screenshot
+* Updated translation pot file
+* Improvements to plugin documentation
+* Added links to FAQ and reviews in the plugins screen
+* Updated some translation strings so that the brand name is irrelevant
 * Fixed issue where link to setting screen was not appearing on the plugins screen.
-* Added links to FAQ and reviews in the plugins screen
-* Improvements to plugin documentation
 * Changed Drafty In Here emails to be plain text rather than multipart (due to broken WordPress core implementation which may be fixed in 4.6)

 == Discussion / Support ==